How to Use Siri in MacOS Sierra (The Complete User Guide)

 As you install macOS Sierra, you’ll be asked if you want to Enable Siri.
 Highlight the “Enable Siri” checkbox then click Continue.

-Siri will naturally allow you control different features of macOS with your own voice, same as what you can do on iPhones.
+Siri will naturally allow you to control different features of macOS with your own voice, the same as what you can do on iPhones.
 There’s a built-in voice search that will lead to the OS update with the slew of other voice commands of Siri for Mac.
 On the iPad and iPhone, Siri is activated by holding the Home button down.

-What can you do with Siri on macOS?
+What Can You Do with Siri on macOS?

 Now that Siri is already on your desktop, you can most probably yap at her the entire day.
 Here are the things you can do with Siri: